Last Update: September 2020

 #8 – Soto Ayam – Spiced Chicken Soup

-This next dish is also from Indonesia, it’s like a trip down memory lane for me.
+This next dish is also from Indonesia.
+Seems like half of this list a trip down memory lane for me.
 However, do not think for a moment that its high rating is merely due to nostalgia on my part, no Sir.

 Soto Ayam is a strong broth with fall off the bone chicken (breast-meat is flossed), enriched with fresh spices such as ginger, lemon grass, lime leaves and garlic.
 Also, typical dry spices like ground coriander seeds, cumin, turmeric and the inevitable trassi are added to create an extraordinary and fragrant broth.